 Sunday, 20 May 2018

 My mother once came to visit me when I was at boarding school in Canterbury in the nineteen eighties.
 I seem to recall that she had come with my grandparents who took us out for lunch.
+It would have been somewhere smart.
 After they had departed, my mother stayed and took me shopping.
-I do not recall where we went but I can remember one of the things she bought me: a large Hungarian sausage: red, coarse, studded with garlic and peppercorns and full of paprika.
-I think I ate it in one sitting after Mum had left; that I still recall it, thirty years later, is a testament to its quality.
+I do not recall where we went but I can remember one of the things she bought me: a large Hungarian sausage: bright red, coarse, full of garlic and studded throughout with fat and peppercorns.
+I think I ate it in one sitting, on my bed, after Mum had left; that I still recall it, thirty years later, is a testament to its quality.
 Ever since, I have been trying to find something similar, but have never succeeded.
 The Hungarian sausages I have encountered since have been disappointing: too salty or too greasy, like the worst kind of Danish salami.
 One day, though, I will find what I am looking for.